“I searched the internet for a good British school for my daughter. That is how I found King’s Interhigh.

 Fees and ROI

 We rank ROI for parents for fees at King’s InterHigh outstanding, particularly given the breadth of GCSE and A level options and the benefits of proven established international on-line schooling.
-The UAE and Dubai based options are fully adjusted for GST time – adjustments not available to families in many other countries or regions.
-UAE students and families are very well supported.
+The UAE and Dubai based options are fully adjusted for GST time and UAE students and families are very well supported.
 Worth noting that IB Diploma fees are significantly higher than those of British A Level at Sixth Form – but this reflects the greater complexity of delivering the Diploma Programme.
 Given the number of individual components, compared with just three subjects at A Level, the fee differential we think is justified.
+Worth noting that fees undercut equivalent bricks and mortar schools, in many cases more than halving them.

 ECAs and Whole Child Development

 One of the strengths of a King’s InterHigh education is the investment in the extended curriculum.
-Above and beyond City and Guilds Assured, the spectrum of clubs and societies are in perpetual development, driven in no small part by the community of students.
-These include a Book Club, Medical Society, Masterclasses, Talk Programmes, Dedicated Social Media Areas, in-person meets, away-days, activity weekend and international events.
+The spectrum of clubs and societies are in perpetual development, driven in no small part by the community of students.
+These include a Book Club, Medical Society, Masterclasses, Talk Programmes, Dedicated Social Media Areas, in-person meets, away-days, activity weekends, international events and Summer Camps (above).

 School Leadership

 There are many drivers for choosing to educate children on-line.
-Covid-19 clearly drove interest and awareness, but the the long term drivers are simply that for many children, an on-line education simply works better.
+Covid-19 clearly drove interest and awareness, but the long term drivers are simply that for many children, an on-line education simply works better.
 The reasons are as diverse as individuals and families.
 Many children simply thrive without the distractions of school hubbub, or indeed the strict timetabling that crushes interest in a subject by the need to endlessly change lessons.
-At King’s InterHigh, the aim is that no more than two subjects are studied in an individual school day – this allowing a depth and clarity of study lost in schools that often fit in five subjects in a single day.
 Whilst the school day too is structured, there is also freedom for students to adjust their academic lives to their passions outside school – something not possible in traditional bricks and mortar schools which cannot help but operate to some degree as factories pushing students through the limitations of a necessarily highly managed system.

 A simple video capturing the experience follows: